Final Approved Version 2014; revised 10/2/2015, 6/21/2018, 10/30/2020, 2/8/2022

 Criteria for the Selection of Reference Materials

 This section provides an overview of how print and electronic reference collections are managed and developed.
 The document outlines general responsibilities of library staff.

 The reference collection must enhance and engage our students in their learning activities either at the undergraduate college or in the graduate school.

 We define reference materials to include informational tools that are consulted in the research process, but not typically sources cited in scholarship (such as most academic books and journals).

-The factors to be taken into account when selecting materials for the reference collection include:
+The factors to consider account when selecting materials for the reference collection include: